-Also, it's not necessary to speak of failures, as most people won't see a failure - they will see something that went reasonably okay, but which can be done even better the next time.
-That's also the appropriate mindset for maintaining a positive attitude.
+Also, it's not necessary to speak of failures, as most people won't see a failure - they will see something that went reasonably OK, but which can be done even better the next time.
+That's also the appropriate mind-set for maintaining a positive attitude.

-With all this said of a meritocracy or a "do-ocracy", there are some instances where parts of the swarm really may need to work as a cohesive group, rather than as individuals following the law of two feet.
-Collective decisionmaking is always hard, and as previously discussed, democracy creates losers.
-This begs the question; is there a method for collective decisionmaking that doesn't create losers?
+With all this said of a meritocracy or a "do-ocracy," there are some instances where parts of the swarm really may need to work as a cohesive group, rather than as individuals following the law of two feet.
+Collective decision making is always hard, and, as previously discussed, democracy creates losers.
+This begs the question; is there a method for collective decision making that doesn't create losers?
 There is not just one, but several.
 I have a very powerful experience with one such method.